SharedSignals June 2024

 This specification defines:

-This spec also directly profiles several IETF Security Events drafts:
+This specification also directly profiles several IETF Security Events specifications:

 Table of Contents